-A total of 42 variables (Table 2 on appendix 2) have been selected for a Principal Component Analysis (PCA) model with orthogonal rotation (varimax) for easy interpretation.
-Factor analysis using PCA model was used for variable reduction and calculation of weights in characterizing both the vulnerability and resilience of small grain smallholder farmers in the region.
-A PCA method of factor analysis for identifying contributory factors or components that may shape the households' adaptive response against adverse impacts of climate change was used.
+A total of 42 variables (Table 2) have been selected for a Principal Component Analysis (PCA) model with orthogonal rotation (varimax) for easy interpretation.
+Factor analysis using PCA model was used for variable reduction and calculation of weights in characterizing both vulnerability and resilience of small grain smallholder farmers in the region.
+PCA method of factor analysis for identifying contributory factors or components that may shape the households' adaptive response against adverse impacts of climate change was used.